lmas/thesis/thesis.typ

 anomalous pattern.
 More importantly, detection needs to be fast enough to stop the milling process sooner and avoid damaging the equipment.
-And although this was a simulated scenario, as provided by the paper by _Lu_, it serves as a good reference for later improvements of the DAMP algorithm.
+Although this was a simulated scenario provided by the paper by _Lu_, it serves as a good reference for later improvements of the DAMP algorithm.

 #figure(